-This Ethiopian designer first began designing wedding dresses after a frustrated search for her own gown in 1985 left her realizing there was a void in the market for simple yet sophisticated wedding dresses.
+This Ethiopian designer first began designing wedding dresses after a frustrating search for her own gown in 1985 left her realizing there was a void in the market for simple yet sophisticated wedding dresses.
 With a degree from the Fashion Institute of Technology (FIT), and experience working for Harvé Benard, she knew she could create something better herself.
 So she placed an ad in the back of bridal magazines for custom made gowns and soon began getting orders.
 Her business grew as people recognized her classic yet modern style.
 In 1997, she added a line of evening dresses and separates which have seen similar success.

 All About Amsale